* This post contains some potentially gross looking pictures of feeding tube stuff, don't tell me I never warned you*

 Getting it put in was a bit of an ordeal and expensive, but totally worth it.
 I got it done under sedation and a ton of locals.
 The tube didn't go in easy, it involved a lot of poking, digging and expanding.
 It also hurt.
 A lot.

 While we're on the subject of the tube, I had other interesting happenings going on just before I got Jerome 2.0 put in.
 Whatever was draining out of the stoma was irritating my skin.
 It was making it itch, crack and blister.
 Otherwise, everything else felt fine.
 I chalked up this theory that it was a PH issue in my stomach.
 Normally, or rather I used to be on an high-alkaline diet to control the reflux.
 When I had the pneumonia thing going on, I was hooked up to my pump pretty much all the time, with the exception of a few hours during the night.
 That meant, I wasn't getting anything alkaline in to help neutralize all the acid that likes to live in my stomach.
 My tube goes through my stomach to my jejunum, so whatever is brewing in there was I guess burning my skin.
-I decided to cut out anything acid forming and push the alkalines to see what would happen.

 Part of my package that involves home-care includes giving me access to other services I need.
 So now I've got some fantastic Occupational Therapists.
 I'm their first patient with EDS, like everyone else and they've been nothing but awesome about the whole thing.
 Every time I come out of an appointment with them I'm still baffled.
 It's the good kind though.
 In my last post, I wrote about the CMC/wrist splint we made.
 I love that thing, I can use my hands again without hurting myself.